strvcom/atlas.js/packages/objection/README.md

 #### Running migrations on start

 Migrations are not applied automatically on application start.
-You will need to implement your own hook which implements the `beforeStart` event handler and run the `up()` method from there.
+You will need to implement your own hook which implements the `afterStart` event handler and run the `up()` method from there.

 A simple hook doing just that: